krigjo25/webapp-AccountManagement_System-js/README.md

 #### Create New Accounts

-As a user, I want to be able to create a new bank account so that I can save or use money.
+As a user, I want to be able to create a new bank account so that I can save or spend money.

 #### Acceptance Criteria